 Estimates claim that to replace an older Ferrari clutch, you’ll spend more than you would to purchase a used Civic.
-Yes, all the Ferraris we list below are among the worst, but that’s why they’re the cheapest Ferraris around.
+Yes, all the Ferraris we list below are among the worst, and that’s why they’re the cheapest Ferraris around.
 You aren’t going to find a high-quality Ferrari for a Camry price.
-Because nobody wants these models, you can often find them for dirt cheap.
+Because nobody wants these models, you can often find them much cheaper than their more sought-after Prancing Horse counterparts.
 But just because you can afford to buy one doesn’t mean you should.

 You won’t find a more affordable Ferrari with 12 cylinders than the Ferrari 400i.
 While it does provide room for four and has intense power, the 400i is expensive to repair.
 If you must buy one of these, you would do better to purchase the 3-speed automatic versus the 5-speed because they are less costly to fix.